Sep 25, 2024

 Questions:

-• Why do you think credit reporting agencies want you to have six months of credit history in order to give you a score?
+• Why do you think credit reporting agencies want you to have 3-6 months of history to get a score?

-• After your first six months of managing credit, how do you think your ability to borrow money would compare to someone with years of credit history?
+• After your first 6 months of managing credit, how do you think your ability to borrow money would compare to someone with years of credit history?

 • What are some good habits you would practice in order to make sure you improve your credit score once it’s established?